ikapata/day-to-day-planner/README.md

 # Day to Day Planner

-A day to day planner, where the user can add a do-list, a diary entry and track their mood for each day.
+A day-to-day planner, where the user can add a do-list, a diary entry and track their mood for each day.